vipul-8840/Striver_SDE_Sheet/README.md

 ## File Descriptions
 - `sorting/BubbleSort.cpp`: Contains the implementation of the `bubbleSort` function which sorts an array using the Bubble Sort algorithm.
 - `sorting/selectionSort.cpp`: Contains the implementation of the `selectionSort` function which sorts an array using the Selection Sort algorithm.
+- `sorting/MergeSort.cpp`: Contains the implementation of the `mergeSort` function which sorts an array using the Merge Sort algorithm.
+- `sorting/insertionSort.cpp`: Contains the implementation of the `insertionSort` function which sorts an array using the Insertion Sort algorithm.
+- `sorting/quickSort.cpp`: Contains the implementation of the `quickSort` function which sorts an array using the Quick Sort algorithm.
 - `setMatrixZeroes.cpp`: Contains the implementation of the `setZeroes` function which sets the matrix zeroes.
 - `PascalTriangle.cpp`: Contains the implementation of functions to generate Pascal's Triangle.
 - `Kadanes.cpp`: Contains the implementation of the `maxSubArray` function which finds the maximum sum of a contiguous subarray.